 Sitting along the top of Pepys Road, Reflections at Bukit Chandu is an interpretative centre that recounts the events that took place during the World War II Battle of Pasir Panjang and the deeds of the brave men who fought there.

-Events on Pasir Panjang Ridge
+Reflections at Bukit Chandu: Events on Pasir Panjang Ridge

 At that time, the defence of the ridge was critical as beyond lay the army’s ammunition and supply depots.
 It was imperative to stop these resources from falling into enemy hands.

+It was on the slopes of the hill, also known as Opium Hill, where the Malay Regiment made their last stand.
 The stubbornness of the soldiers defending the hill led to some of the fiercest fighting ever seen on Singapore soil.

 Of significance is the story of Lieutenant Adnan bin Saidi.